zackhitch/Computer-Architecture-One/LS8-SPEC.md

 Return from subroutine.

-Pop the value from the top of the stack and store it in the PC.
+Pop the value from the top of the stack and store it in the `PC`.

 Machine Code:
 ```
-00010000
+00001001
 ```

 ### ST